jessehouwing/azure-pipelines-tasks-zips/overview.dotnetcore.md

 # DotNetCore 6 tasks for Azure DevOps Server

-This extension will install the DotNetCore tasks with support for DotNetCore 6 into your Azure DevOps Server.
+This extension will install the DotNetCore tasks with support for DotNetCore 6 and 7 into your Azure DevOps Server.

 These tasks are installed side-by-side the original tasks